Jaylen Waddle Player Prop Bets for NFL Week 10 | Miami vs. Baltimore 11/11/2021

 Matchup vs. Baltimore

-- The 296.6 passing yards the Ravens yield per game makes them the NFL's 30th-ranked pass defense this season.
+- This week Waddle will face the NFL's 30th-ranked pass defense (296.6 yards allowed per game).

-- At 1.8 passing TDs allowed per game, the Ravens defense is ranked 17th in the league.
+- With 14 passing TDs conceded this year, the Ravens defense is ranked 17th in the league.

 Recent Performances

-- In last week's matchup with the Texans, Waddle caught eight passes for 83 yards while being targeted 10 times.
+- In last week's outing against the Texans, Waddle was targeted 10 times, picking up 83 yards on eight receptions.

-- Over his last three games, Waddle has totaled 195 yards on 19 catches, averaging 65.0 yards per game on 29 targets.
+- In his last three games, Waddle has caught 19 passes for 195 yards.
+He was targeted 29 times, and averaged 65.0 yards per game.

 Waddle's Miami Teammates